Find out which cruise ships are in Palma's port today

 These are today's ships scheduled to dock at Palma's port.
-Mein Schiff 2 and Aidastella are cruising into port early this morning.
+There are three cruise ships due in port: Silver Dawn, MSC Meraviglia and Celebrity Edge.

 Take a look here where they are positioned in the port.